fmhuhn/esn4phys/README.md

 The code of this project is split into base and scripts.
 The base folder contains all the "core" code of the project (e.g. `Case`, `Dataset`, `DynamicalSystem`, `EchoStateNetwork`, etc.).
 The scripts are in the root directory of the project and they are `train_XXXXX.py` (e.g `train_fixed.py`), which train the network, and `create_XXXXX.py` scripts (e.g. `create_case.py`), which create the necessary datasets, ESNs, dynamical systems, etc. files.

-You will see that the root contains four other directories, apart from `base/`, each one to store cases, datasets, dynamical systems and network files.
-That's not mandatory, as the files can be located anywhere.
-Just make sure you don't move them/rename them, because you will break the links between files.
+The folder `tests/` contains simple examples of predictions.
+It has four directories, each one to store cases, datasets, dynamical systems and network files.
+It's not mandatory, as the files can be located anywhere.
+Just make sure not to move them/rename them, because the links between files will be broken.

 ## Dynamical System